revbayes/revbayes.github.io/tutorials/ctmc/index.md

 {% subsubsection Performing an MCMC Analysis Under the Jukes-Cantor Model %}

-In this section, will describe how to set up the MCMC sampler and summarize the resulting posterior distribution of trees.
+In this section, we will describe how to set up the MCMC sampler and summarize the resulting posterior distribution of trees.

 {% subsubsection Specifying Monitors %}